 Today, SAFe is in its fourth iteration and has been adopted by 70 percent of the Fortune 100.
 More than 160,000 practitioners have been trained and certified through a role-based curriculum that features seven different SAFe certifications, and there’s even an annual SAFe Summit that hundreds now trek to every year.

 Because we can’t do this alone, we established a partner program, the Scaled Agile Partner Network.
-It represents more than 145 world-class service and tooling companies who are in high demand as they help the world’s biggest brands adopt and implement the Framework.
+It represents more than 170 world-class transformation and platform companies who are in high demand as they help the world’s biggest brands adopt and implement the Framework.

 And finally, because metrics are meaningful to our crowd, we’re proud to report that VersionOne’s 11th Annual State of Agile Report—which provides data on the most-used Agile methods and tools—placed SAFe as the most popular scaling method.